ahmed-ahsan2001/goldtracker/replit.md

 ## Overview

-This is a client-side web application that tracks and displays live gold prices.
-The application fetches gold price data from external sources and presents it in a clean, modern interface with automatic refresh capabilities.
-It's built as a single-page application using vanilla HTML, CSS, and JavaScript.
+This is a modern React-based web application that tracks and displays live gold prices with multiple calculation units and comprehensive features.
+The application fetches gold price data from external sources and presents it in a clean, dark-themed interface with automatic refresh capabilities.
+It's built as a multi-page application using React, React Router, and modern web technologies.

 ## User Preferences